Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Researching the Market Value

-One of the most important negotiation strategies is to research the market value of the car you’re interested in.
+One of the most important is to research the market value of the car you’re interested in.
 This involves looking at similar models in your area, checking online pricing guides, and talking to other car owners to get an idea of what the car is worth.
 By arming yourself with this information, you can negotiate from a position of knowledge and avoid being taken advantage of by the dealer.

 Being Prepared to Walk Away